Chen Cheng: Military Activity

+Political Activity

+In January 1938, Chen assumed leadership of the newly merged Political Department, which incorporated the Military Affairs Commission’s Sixth Department responsible for wartime party organization and training.
+This reorganization effectively transferred the KMT’s powers of organization, propaganda, and cadre training from Chen Lifu to Chen Cheng.
+In April of the same year, former CC Clique member Zhu Jiahua was appointed Secretary-General of the Kuomintang with Chiang Kai-shek’s support.
+From Chen Cheng’s perspective, the restructuring strengthened his control over party affairs and provided the institutional backing to counter the influence of rival factions, including the CC Clique, thereby consolidating his position within the KMT leadership.
+This restructuring marked the Whampoa Clique’s first significant senior-level intervention in KMT party affairs and constituted Chiang Kai-shek’s initial attempt to use the faction to curb the influence of the CC Clique.

+As Secretary-General of the Three Principles of the People Youth Corps.
+Chen was mominally the second most important leader after Chiang Kai-shek.
+In practice, however, Chen’s control was constrained.
+The appointment of Kang Tse as acting head of the Organization Department, often have conflicts with Chen.
+General Xu Yongchang also critzed that Chen’s political commitments undermined his military responsibilities.
+Chiang Kai-shek’s subsequent decision to appoint Zhu Jiahua—an academic figure acceptable to both Chen and close to Kang Tse—as acting Secretary-General.

 Chinese Civil War

 After the Second Sino-Japanese War, Chen became the Chief of the General Staff and commander-in-chief of the navy.
 He followed Chiang's orders and began to raid the "liberated" areas of the Red Army, which launched the Chinese Civil War.

 In August 1947, Chiang appointed Chen as director of the Northeastern Headquarters to command the Nationalist forces against the Communists in that area.
 He made the crucial mistake of dissolving the local security regiments because they had served in the Japanese-collaborationist Manchukuo Imperial Army, which made the total Nationalist strength in Manchuria fall from 1.3 million to less than 480,000.
 He also dismissed some of the most capable Nationalist commanders, such as Du Yuming, Sun Li-jen, Zheng Dongguo, and Chen Mingren.
 As a result, he suffered a series of major defeats, and Chiang recalled Chen to Nanjing and sent Wei Lihuang to replace him in Shenyang as Commander-in-Chief of the Northeast and Fan Hanjie as deputy commander-in-chief and director of Jinzhou forward command center.
 Chen took a sick leave in Taiwan to treat his chronic stomach ailment.